Duber/woffu-signer/readme.md

 - **SignInSchedule**: Cron Expression when Sign in will be performed.
 See [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions)
 - **SignOutSchedule**: Cron Expression when Sign out will be performed.
 See [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions)
 - **WEBSITE_TIME_ZONE**: Timezone.
 Taken into account together with schedule expressions in order to fire signin/signout.
 See [link](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc749073(v=ws.10))
+You can update settings in your FunctionApp at any time [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings).

 ## Development